Last updated February 25th, 2022.

 Demand for practically every industry in the whole country is skyrocketing.
 As such, owners of everything from stocks, to companies, to real estate in Mongolia have benefited.

 Yet Mongolia has started to slow down a bit recently.
-Will it continue to grow in the future?
+Will it continue growing in the future?
 The answer to this question largely depends on China and its demand for raw materials.

-Its economy, similar to Mongolia’s, only suffered through a single year of recession in the past twenty.
-Kazakhstan’s growth skyrocketed in the late 1990s as the nation began to capitalize on its vast oil deposits.
+Its economy, similar to Mongolia’s in terms of resource dependence, only suffered through a single year of recession in the past two decades.
+Kazakhstan’s growth skyrocketed in the late 1990s as the nation began to capitalize on its vast oil and mineral deposits.
 It never really slowed down.

 Moreso than any other place on this list, Kazakhstan will benefit immensely from China’s New Silk Road initiative.
 It aims to finance and construct infrastructure across dozens of countries in Eurasia.
 The end result?
 A modern reconstruction of China’s historic Silk Road.